CenturyLinkCloud/PublicKB/DCC Foundation/how-to-securely-connect.md

 }}}

 ### Description
-This KB article assumes that you've created a new virtual server on DCC Foundation.
+This KB article assumes that you've created a new virtual server on CenturyLink Private Cloud on VMware Cloud Foundation™.
 If not, follow this guide to [Create a Server](creating-a-server.md), then return to this guide.

 Now what?
 How do you securely connect to your servers?
 This KB article describes how to use SSL VPN-Plus to securely connect to your servers.

-Note: This KB article assumes that you have already setup SSL VPN-Plus in your DCC Foundation environment.
+Note: This KB article assumes that you have already setup SSL VPN-Plus in your CenturyLink Private Cloud on VMware Cloud Foundation environment.
 If not, follow this guide to [Configure SSL VPN-Plus](configuring-sslvpn-plus.md), then return to this guide.

 ### Steps